Prinsessan Estelles Kulturstiftelse

 Movement is central to Aycock’s works, as she explains: “Movement is important to me because I view things as in a constant state of transition.
 Nothing stays solid as far as I am concerned… My fascination with wind, cloud formation, smoke, flow dynamics, wave theory, and interference patterns was there from the beginning.
 In various ways, I have circumnavigated around it throughout my career.”
 Her dramatic sculptures capture these invisible phenomena and seem to float in mid-air.

-Hoop-La was exhibited as part of a solo exhibition of Alice Aycock and the first sculpture acquired by Princess Estelle Cultural Foundation thanks to gifts from the Patrons of PREKS.
-The sculpture was inaugurated 7 June 2020 by H.R.H.
-Prince Daniel in a digital ceremony.
+Hoop-La was exhibited as part of Alice Aycock's solo exhibition Turbulence and the first sculpture acquired by Princess Estelle Cultural Foundation thanks to gifts from the Patrons of PREKS.
+The exhibition was inaugurated 7 June 2020 by HRH Prince Daniel in a digital ceremony.

 Charlotte Gyllenhammar